-Lyrically sharp with grand arrangements to support them, the songs presented on Imperial Bedroom are incredibly ambitious, sounding (thankfully) nothing like many of the empty-headed "New Wave" groups of that period.
-It wasn't of its time, though remains a favorite of mine because it makes no attempt to embrace the embarrassing sonic trends that were becoming prevalent in the eighties.
+Lyrically sharp with grand arrangements to support them, the songs presented on Imperial Bedroom are incredibly ambitious.
+It wasn't of its time, though remains a favorite because it makes no attempt to embrace the now dated sonic trends that were becoming prevalent in productions of that time period.
 (He would sadly fall into that trap once on "Goodbye Cruel World" and it would be a poor fit.)
 Elvis Costello emerged from the UK in the late 70's, making music every bit as creative as those giants of the last golden period in the mid 60's.
 He was one of a handful of artists that made one last push to preserve the intelligence and vitality of rock music, before the video medium overran imagination with crass commercial interests.

 Your attention is required (and held) throughout this record, not simply because of the lyrical density but also due to the detail that is evident in both production (courtesy of one the masters, Geoff Emerick) and musicianship.
 It sounds as if it were a difficult album to make in terms of time spent, yet that patience resulted in a definitive work of art.
 No blazing rock songs are submitted here, though more than a hint of the baroque touches applied to late period Beatles recordings are present.
 Case in point, "...and in Every Home", complete with 40 piece orchestra, incorporates stately brass parts with a nod to the fade of "Good Day Sunshine" as the title is repeated in harmony to close side one.
 "Pidgin English" has a similar feel.
 Taken at a faster tempo, it deploys horns that hit the spot and a very unique, layered vocal arrangement.